mml-stellenbosch/mml-stellenbosch.github.io/README.md

 We have two mailing lists:

-- **[MML]** is our main mailing list, announcing official talks and events from Maties Machine Learning
+- **[MML]** is our main mailing list, for announcing official Maties Machine Learning talks and events

-    - To subscribe to the list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=subscribe mml">here</a> (don't change the subject line and send this from the email address that you want to register).
+    - To subscribe to this list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=subscribe mml">here</a> (don't change the subject line and send this from the email address that you want to register).
     - To unsubscribe from this list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=unsubscribe mml">here</a>.

 - **[MML-adverts]** is a lightly moderated list for advertising talks, scholarships, jobs and events that might be of interest to the MML community (but are not officially part of MML).

-    - To subscribe to the list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=subscribe mml-adverts">here</a>.
+    - To subscribe to this list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=subscribe mml-adverts">here</a>.
-    - To unsubscribe from the list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=unsubscribe mml-adverts">here</a>.
+    - To unsubscribe from this list, send an email <a href="mailto:sympa@sympa.sun.ac.za?subject=unsubscribe mml-adverts">here</a>.
     - To send an email to this list, send it <a href="mailto:mml-adverts [at] sympa [dot] sun [dot] ac [dot] za">here</a>.